dfrappart/AKSLab/11_Nodepools.md

 ## 1. Explore the node pools

-Node pools are the Compute poart of the AKS cluster.
+Node pools are the Compute part of the AKS cluster.
 Also they are the more IaaS part of AKS since, as opposite to the Control plane, they do live in a Virtual Network as virtual Machine Scale Set.
 Find the node pools of your cluster with the following command: